TiffanyN22/TiffanyN22/README.md

 - 👩🏻‍💻 Unity and Javascript Developer in the Human Computer Interaction Lab
 - 🧪 Research Assisstant in the Computational Chemistry Lab
 - 🩻 Research Assisstant in the Healthcare Innovation and Design Lab
+- 🧬 Vice President in the Biomedical Engineering Society
+- 👾 President in Women in Cybersecurity
 - 💻 BroncoSec PR Chair in the Association of Computing Machinery
-- 🧬 Vice President in the Biomedical Engineering Society

 I have also been a...
 - 🚀 Electrical team member in Bronco Sat (SCU's American Institute of Aeronautics and Astronautics Cansat Competition Team)